-I’ve been making this casserole for as long as I can remember for not only holiday gatherings but also potluck dinners.
-It never ceases to bring rave reviews even from those who profess to hate broccoli!
-In addition, I sometimes make it with leftover ham or turkey to produce an awesome one-dish meal.
+I’ve been making this casserole for as long as I can remember for holiday gatherings and potluck dinners.
+It never ceases to bring rave reviews, even from those who profess to hate broccoli!

 Broccoli Florets versus Broccoli Pieces